-Facebook Inc. Chief Executive Officer Mark Zuckerberg says the enterprise is thinking about constructing a committed tab at the social network for news and is willing to pay publishers for the excellent content material.
+Facebook Inc. Chief Executive Officer Mark Zuckerberg says the company is considering constructing a dedicated news tab on the social network and is willing to pay publishers for excellent content.

-It’s a trade from Zuckerberg’s priorities laid out ultimate yr, which centered on buddies and own family content material in the news feed, moving far from other varieties of posts.
+It’s a trade from Zuckerberg’s priorities laid out in the ultimate year, which centered on buddies and own family content material in the news feed, moving far from other varieties of posts.
 Now, he says, first-rate information resources may want to assist Facebook users in making extra informed selections.

 “It’s essential to me that we assist humans in getting honest news and locating solutions that assist newshounds around the sector do their important work,” Zuckerberg stated.